tamu-edu/dor-hprc-drona-composer/README.md

 - Sinatra load the base HTML files when the user access the dashboard app.
 (This has no content !!!)
 - Our JavaScript code will be loaded and start fetching data provided by the Sinatra backend (discussed above).
 All the utility JavaScript files are located inside [public/custom/js](public/custom/js) folder.
 - There is very little CSS code.
-Most styling is done with [Bootstrap 4](https://getbootstrap.com/) (general page layout - the grid system), [chartjs](https://www.chartjs.org/) (for cluster utility pie charts), [DataTable](https://datatables.net/) (renders all data tables with nice animation and sorting features), jQuery (dependency of Bootstrap 4).
+Most styling is done with [Bootstrap 4](https://getbootstrap.com/) (general page layout - the grid system), [chartjs](https://www.chartjs.org/) (for cluster utility doughnut charts), [DataTable](https://datatables.net/) (renders all data tables with nice animation and sorting features), jQuery (dependency of Bootstrap 4).

 ## Deployment